ethaniccc/Esoteric/README.md

 - [x] Banwaves - for the memes.
 - [x] Discord webhook alerts.
 - [x] Commands to edit alert delay, turn on/off alerts, and get player logs.
-- [ ] Create a functional exempt list for each detection.
+- [x] Create a functional exempt list

 ## Detections